©Martin Sanchez on Unsplash30.07.2021

 - Facts & EventsFacts & EventsAs part of the “Creative Cities Challenge”, the “Global Innovation Collaborative” is now looking for innovative solutions that will contribute to the…→

-Open until 20 July: Call for Competition Entries “Creative Cities Challenge 2021”
+Apply until August 3: Call for Competition Entries “Creative Cities Challenge 2021”

 - Facts & EventsFacts & EventsThis year too, Berlin and Brandenburg expect a high level of participation in the innovation competition advertised by both States.→